raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/BackupRestoreusingCMK.md

-Here are instructions on how to manually backup and restore a sql database from one SQL Managed Instance to the other instane within the same Azure AD tenant.
-These instructions have been put together by my peer Karthik Yella https://github.com/karthikyella/
+Here are instructions on how to manually backup and restore a sql database from one SQL Managed Instance to the other instance within the same Azure AD tenant.
+These instructions have been put together by my peer [Karthik Yella](https://github.com/karthikyella/

 Once a database is encrypted with TDE using a key from Key Vault, any generated backups are also encrypted with the same **TDE Protector**.